A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Preliminaries

-In this section, we review the graph coloring approaches \cite{brelaz1979dsatur, goudet2022aitaub, li2020rethinking, schuetz2022potts, zhang2024gin}, the Potts model~\cite{wu1982potts}, and GNNs architectures \cite{kipf2016GNN} .
-In addition, we extend the IC converse bound on the delivery load developed in~\cite{wan2020index} to the MACC problem considered in this paper.
+In this section, we review the graph coloring approaches \cite{brelaz1979dsatur, goudet2022aitaub, li2020rethinking, schuetz2022potts, zhang2024gin}.
+Then we extend the IC converse bound on the transmission load developed in~\cite{wan2020index} to the MACC system considered in this paper.